-Advantages, Benefits, and Importance
+Advantages and Importance

-Since these certifications give job seekers and employees a competitive advantage.
+These certifications give job seekers and employees a competitive advantage.
 Thus, It is a great asset to include on your resume.

 Types of Italian Proficiency Test

-You need to pick the most appropriate one according to your needs and also better in terms of available testing centers in India, exam dates and fee.
+You need to pick the most appropriate one according to your needs and better in terms of available testing centers in India, exam dates, and fees.

 1. CELI — Certificate of Knowledge of the Italian Language

-It is accredited by the Italian Ministry of Foreign Affairs and Ministry of Education, Universities, and Research (MIUR).
+It is accredited by the Italian Ministry of Foreign Affairs and the Ministry of Education, Universities, and Research (MIUR).

-The CELIs are adapted to the levels of the CEFR, so they are divided into six levels: CELI Impatto (A1), CELI 1 (A2), CELI 3 (B1), CELI 4 (C1), and CELI 5 (C2).
+The Celis are adapted to the levels of the CEFR, so they are divided into six sublevels: CELI Impatto (A1), CELI 1 (A2), CELI 3 (B1), CELI 4 (C1), and CELI 5 (C2).

-There are also CELI Immigrati (for immigration to Italy and to facilitate integration in Italy), CELI Adolescenti (adolescents for Children between the age of 13 and 17) and DILS-PG (Certification in Teaching Italian as a Foreign Language).
+There are also CELI Immigrati (for immigration to Italy and to facilitate integration in Italy), CELI Adolescenti (adolescents for Children between the age of 13 and 17), and DILS-PG (Certification in Teaching Italian as a Foreign Language).

 2. CILS — Certification of Italian as a Foreign Language

 The CILS exam is held twice per year, in June and December, and it must be taken in person at an official testing site.

-The DITALS (Teaching Italian as a Foreign Language) is another important certification offered by the DITALS Center of the University for Foreigners of Siena.
+The DITALS (Teaching Italian as a Foreign Language) is another essential certification offered by the DITALS Center of the University for Foreigners of Siena.

 3. PLIDA — Italian Language Project Dante Alighieri

 The PLIDA (Progetto Lingua Italiana Dante Alighieri) is an official diploma issued by the Società Dante Alighieri under an agreement with the Italian Ministry of Foreign Affairs.

 4. IT — Italian certification

-The IT (certificazione italiano) is a certificate of general competence in the Italian language, offered by the University of Roma Tre (Università degli Studi Roma Tre).
+The IT (Certificazione Italiano) is a certificate of general competence in the Italian language offered by the University of Roma Tre (Università Degli Studi Roma Tre).

 5. AIL — Italian Language Academy

-Since 2007, the AIL DILC – B1 Examination has been recognized by the UFFT (Swiss Federal Office for professional education and technology) as the Final Exam of Italian.
+Since 2007, the AIL DILC – B1 Examination has been recognized by the UFFT (Swiss Federal Office for professional education and technology) as the final Italian exam.

 6. CEDILS — Certification in Didactics of the Italian language to foreigners

-Exam Centers, Dates, Fees in India
+Exam Centers, Dates, and Fees in India